 A: Yes, under certain circumstances.
 In 2002, the Small Business Liability Relief and Brownfields Revitalization Act (SBLRBRA) established protections from liability for landowners meeting certain criteria, and the protections apply regardless of the type of contamination involved at the site.
+Pages 5-

-Pages 5-10 of the EPA's handbook.on.brownfield.liability.concerns provide a more detailed overview of the protections.
+I0 of the EPA's handbook on brownfield liability concerns provide a more detailed overview of the protections.
 In summary, they are:

-- Bona Fide Prospective Purchasers (BFPPs): A person who has tenancy or leasehold interests or acquires ownership of a site with knowledge of potential contamination, having performed all appropriate inquiries prior to acquisition - Contiguous Property Owners (CPOs): Landowners who own property that is or may be contaminated, but is not the original source of the contamination - Innocent Landowners (ILOs): Entities that acquire property and did not know, and had no reason to know, of the contamination at the time of purchase you demonstrate to the court that you meet the strict eligibility criteria.
+- Bona Fide Prospective Purchasers (BFPPs): A person who has tenancy or leasehold interests or acquires ownership of a site with knowledge of potential contamination, having performed all appropriate inquiries prior to acquisition - Contiguous Property Owners (CPOs): Landowners who own property that is or may be contaminated, but is not the original source of the contamination - Innocent Landowners (ILOs): Entities that acquire property and did not know, and had no reason to know, of the contamination at the time of purchase

+BFPP, CPO, and ILO designations are only given if your tribe successfully disputes its liability for a brownfield site in court.
+BFPP and CPO are types of legal defenses that can protect you from liability if you demonstrate to the court that you meet the strict eligibility criteria.
 Meeting these criteria and continuing obligations requires the landowner to be very involved and attentive to the site, and the slightest mistake or oversight can result in financial liability; take extreme care with your brownfield site management if you or your tribe anticipates requesting liability protection for the site.
 For more information on how to qualify for these protections, refer to the EPA's "Common Elements" Guidance Reference Sheet and Landowner Liability Protections pages, or this EPA memo regarding eligibility criteria for all three provisions.